siddheshrm/e-commerce/README.md

 1. The project does not focus on making the site fully responsive.
 2. The project is not intended for real-life use.
 3. Please do not enter sensitive information, such as credit card details, CVV, personal details, etc.

-## Installation

-1. Clone the repository and navigate to the project directory.
-2. Install required dependenices.
-3. Start the development server: `nodemon server.js`.
-4. Access the application locally at `http://localhost:3000/index.html`.

 ## Usage